-My name is Deborah Morris, and for the last 10 years I largely stayed out of sight in quiet downtown Garland.
-After a lengthy writing career that involved constant travel and public speaking, I had no intention to ever again become deeply involved in public affairs.
+My name is Deborah Morris, and for years I stayed out of sight in quiet downtown Garland.
+After retiring from a lengthy writing career that involved constant travel and public speaking, I had no intention to ever again become deeply involved in public affairs.

 Times change.
-For me, the turmoil this city, and especially my district in the very heart of the city, experienced over the last year at the hands of a citizen-deaf Council majority has reawakened my fierce and protective love for Garland and its people.
+For me, the turmoil this city, and especially my district in the very heart of the city, experienced in 2017 at the hands of a citizen-deaf Council majority reawakened my fierce and protective love for Garland and its people.

-I believe we can do better than this.
+I believed we could do better than that.

-Partnering with and listening to diverse groups of people is something I’ve done all my life.
-I am an advocate by nature, which can sometimes feel like a curse… but listening to people’s frustrations, analyzing what can realistically be done about them, and looking—together!--for the best solutions only seems sensible.
+Listening to different people’s frustrations, analyzing what can realistically be done about them, and looking—together!--for possible compromises or solutions only seems sensible.
 So many times, it’s possible to come away from the table with a win-win solution.

 In the 80’s our family lived in northeast Garland in a small house that backed up to a beautiful greenbelt, dedicated parkland donated by our developer.
 One day we came out to find all the trees flagged, and our neighborhood learned that the City Council had quietly voted to bulldoze the trees and build the new Centerville Road there.